WAY‑2C's main strength comes from its speed and ease of training, and its ability

 to change order once a production run had started.

 It would only be necessary to inspect once at the beginning of each run.

-whether or not the application was real, it provided an excellent example of the
+whether or not the application was real, a description of the feasibility test procedure and

-Not having any fiber optic ribbon in house, we quickly tested the concept by scanning
+Not having any fiber optic ribbon in house, we first tested the concept by scanning

 an available piece of copper ribbon cable with a normal office scanner.